wp-plugins/woocommerce-abandoned-cart/readme.txt

 == Changelog ==

+= 1.5 =
+* A shortcode {{products.cart}} can now be added in the abandoned cart notification emails.
+It will add the product information in the email like Product image, Product name, Quantity, Price & Total.
+The shortcode needs to be added from the AC menu from the template editor.
+* The default value of the field "Cart abandoned cut-off time" in Settings tab was blank when the plugin is installed.
+This is now set to 60 minutes upon plugin activation.

 = 1.4 =
 * The abandoned cart emails were being sent multiple times for a single email template due to a bug.
 This is fixed.
 * The plugin will now work on WordPress Multisite too.